hamza-hadj-aissa/APMLV/readme.md

 ## Workflow

-The lvm_balancer system operates through a structured workflow to ensure efficient storage management.
+The 'APMLV' system operates through a structured workflow to ensure efficient storage management.
 Once a model is trained for each logical volume using LSTM Recurrent Networks, the system begins scraping information from the logical volumes within the system at regular intervals.
 This data collection occurs every 10 minutes, allowing the system to continually monitor and analyze storage usage patterns.

 After collecting data for six consecutive intervals (equivalent to one hour), the system leverages the trained models to perform optimized allocations for each logical volume.
 This proactive approach ensures timely adjustments and resource allocations, aligning with the predicted storage demands and enhancing overall system performance.